Markermav/LiveVideoStreamWatermarking/README.md

 # Requirements
 - MacOS
     - If you're using another operating system, don't worry.
-You'll just have to build ffmpeg from source, and change a few variables.
-See that README in dash-ll-server/ for instructions.
+You'll just have to build ffmpeg from source, and add the binaries to the dash-ll-server folder.
+    - See that README in dash-ll-server/ for instructions.
 - python3
 - node.js v12+
 - Chrome (latest, v85 at the moment)

-# How to use
+# How to execute

 - Install each project locally by following their enclosed README
 - Start Dash.js by running `grunt dev` in the `dash.js` folder
 - In a separate terminal window, start the ingest server by running `bash run_server.sh` in the `dash-ll-server` folder
+- This implementation is only made supported for the network profile `PROFILE_FAST` to make it compatible for low specidfication devcies aswell
+- To start ingesting give command in dash-ll-server `bash run_gen.sh PROFILE_FAST`
+- encoder is already embedded to run_gen.sh which autoimatically activates when ingestion starts, Let it encode the whole stream once and embedd watermark message in all .m4s chunks
+- encoder file name :

+### Decoder:
+-
+- Once the whole stream ingestion/encoding is done decoder is already implemented to the script and starts automnatically
+-

 From here you have a few options:
 ### Executing test runs